Issaquah Real Estate

 It is easy to let the day slip away from you as you explore the unique shops complete with vibrant clothing, jewelry, home decor, and kitchen goods.
 After you shop, stop off for a bite to eat at the much desired Flat Iron Grill.
 After you dine, consider relaxing in a yoga class at Village Green Yoga, or indulging in a new hair style at Hairtune Salon.

 No matter how you decide to spend your day in the Village, you will always leave feeling relaxed and eager to return for more indulgence.

-One of Issaquah’s newest hotspots the Issaquah Highlands combines the excitement and modern conveniences of the big city with the comfort and relaxed quality of life found only in the suburbs.
+One of Issaquah’s newest hotspots the homes in Issaquah Highlands combines the excitement and modern conveniences of the big city with the comfort and relaxed quality of life found only in the suburbs.